OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Any user of the Cloud View can save the changes made to a VM back to a new Template, and use this Template to instantiate new VMs later.

 The user has to power off the VM first and then the save operation will create a new Image and a Template referencing this Image.
-Note that only the first disk will saved, if the VM has more than one disk, they will not be saved.

 |cloud_save_vm|